UK Council for Psychotherapy

 Process of counselling or psychotherapy central London, Camden Town near Kings Cross, what is counselling, free will

-Genuine, Meaningful, Authentic Connections, Engagements With Our Self & Others Whatever our age, nationality, skin colour, culture, religion, politics, sexuality, we all seek connection.
+Genuine, Meaningful, Authentic Connections, Engagements With Our Self & Others Whatever our age, nationality, skin colour, culture, religion, politics, sexuality, we all seek connection in the world.
 And community helps us connect.
-Life can be experienced as everything being connected (see also Integrative Counselling Approach - Holistic Counselling).
-We may want to explore different strands of life - which ones do we want to let go of (disconnect) and which ones we want to keep and add to (reconnect) and how we weave threads together into a whole (integrate), so they make sense and meaning to us.
-Real engagement, contact beyond the surface level and small talk brings connection, flow, rapport.
+Life can be experienced as everything being connected.
+We may want to explore different strands of life - which ones do we want to let go of (disconnect) and which ones we want to keep and add to (reconnect) and how we integrate and weave threads of connection together into a whole, so they make sense and meaning to us.
+Real engagement, contact beyond the surface level and small talk brings connection, synergy, rapport.
 The qualities of connections we have can be a measure of our emotional health, enhance our creativity (as Steve Jobs says "Creativity is just connecting things").
 At the depth of our soul we all yearn for connection, authenticity.
 Our life (and will towards connection) can also be experienced as a series of connections, disconnections, reconnections, interconnectedness, engagements that we may need and experience (see also Our Biology & Instincts).
 We all have the basic dependency needs, right to need attention, contact.
-The integrative therapy explores how we engage, connect with our Self (and what gets in the way of this - see also Distracting Ourselves Away From Emotional Connection, Emotional Intimacy) alongside all these different engagements, meaningful connections, alongside our communication style:
+The integrative therapy explores how we engage, connect with our Self (and what gets in the way of this - see also Distracting Ourselves Away From Emotional Connection, Emotional Intimacy) alongside all these different engagements, meaningful connections (including things beyond self-centred concerns, greater than ourself, e.g. philosophy, art, sport, religion, kindness), so we can feel in a flow state at times, alongside our communication style:

 Anchors In Our Life